NEWS AND RECENT EVENTS

 • Songs of Earth and Air: the vocal works of Rhian Samuel (Lorelt).
 A CD made by Jeremy Huw Williams, baritone, Paula Fan, piano, and instrumentalists on the Faculty of The University of Arizona.
 Works on the disc are Songs of Earth & Air, Spring DiaryMoon over Maenefa, Summer Songs, A Swift Radiant Morning and Rondeau.
 A total of 18 songs.
 Many thanks to Jeremy for his initiative in creating this CD, and to all who supported it, including a number of British trusts.

-• Rhian's Violin Sonata, played by Mary Hofman and Richard Ormrod, on Tŷ Cerdd's disc, Unbroken Threads, launched at Powis Hall, Bangor, on 5th September, 2022.
+• Rhian's Violin Sonata, played by Mary Hofman and Richard Ormrod, on Tŷ Cerdd's disc, Unbroken Threads.